zwcloud/GeoMipMaps/README.md

 # GeoMipMaps

-This is a WIP C# implementation of [Geometrical Mipmapping](https://www.flipcode.com/archives/article_geomipmaps.pdf) implementation, using Unity as the renderer.
+This is a WIP C# implementation of [Geometrical Mipmapping](https://www.flipcode.com/archives/article_geomipmaps.pdf), using Unity as the renderer.

 environment: Unity 2019.4.2f1 (legacy builtin RP)